epfl-lts2/pygsp/doc/tutorials/intro.rst

 .. image:: img/noisy_logo.*
 .. image:: img/denoised_logo.*

-So here are the basics for the PyGSP toolbox, please check the other tutorials or the `reference guide <reference-guide>` for more.
+So here are the basics for the PyGSP toolbox, please check the other tutorials or the reference guide for more.

 Enjoy the toolbox!